-Facial asymmetry can be one of the most noticeable symptoms of plagiocephaly.
+Plagiocephaly facial asymmetry can be one of the most noticeable symptoms of plagiocephaly.
 As the skull flattens on one side, the facial features may be pushed out of alignment, causing the jaw, ears and eyes to look lopsided.
-The question is, can facial asymmetry be improved with treatment or is it permanent?
+The question is, can facial asymmetry from plagiocephaly be improved with treatment or is it permanent?

 How does asymmetry occur in the jaw and ears, and can it be corrected?

-The bones of the skull can be divided into two groups.
-The upper four bones are known as the cranial vault and these cover and protect the brain.
-The brain sits on the lower bones in the skull and these are called the cranial base.
-The occipital bone at the back of the head is part of the vault and the base.
+The bones of the skull can be divided into two groups with the upper four bones known as the cranial vault, protecting the brain.
+The brain sits on the lower bones in the skull and these make up the cranial base.
+The occipital bone at the back of the head is part of both the vault and the base.